macarthur-lab/clinvar/README.md

 #### Usage notes

 Because ClinVar contains a great deal of data complexity, we made a deliberate decision to *not* attempt to capture all fields in our resulting file.
 We made an effort to capture a subset of fields that we believed would be most useful for genome-wide filtering, and also included `measureset_id` as a column to enable the user to look up additional details on the ClinVar website.
 For instance, the page for the variant with `measureset_id` 7105 is located at [ncbi.nlm.nih.gov/clinvar/variation/7105/](http://www.ncbi.nlm.nih.gov/clinvar/variation/7105/).
+Note that we also do not capture all of the complexity of the fields that are included.
+For example, the ClinVar website may display multiple HGVS notations for a single variant, while our file displays only one HGVS notation drawn from the ClinVar TXT dump.

 If you want to analyze the output file into R, a suitable line of code to read it in would be: